Nevana/website-login-session-manager/README.md

     * `sudo service apache2 restart`

-* Use your favourite webbrowser and connect to your website and try to log in
+* Use your favourite webbrowser and connect to your website and try to login

-* If you add a new html file to you website you have to include the `sessionCheck.php` file:
+* If you add a new php file to you website you have to include the `sessionCheck.php` file:

     * `vim /var/www/html/yourFile.php`: